ScheMatiQ: From Research Question to Structured Data through Interactive Schema Discovery: System Evaluation

-\paragraph{\name{} successfully recovers observation units, while there's room for improvement for documents with many observations.} In computational biology, \name{} identifies 87\% of proteins, and in the legal domain it identifies 74\% of judges, with perfect precision on the tested cases, highlighting its potential to automate expensive annotation.
+In computational biology, \name{} identifies 87\% of proteins, and in the legal domain it identifies 97.5\% of the judges in the human-annotated dataset, with 82\% precision on the extracted set\footnote{The U.S. Supreme Court decides cases with all nine justices participating, and justices not named in an opinion are presumed to have joined the majority.
+The human-annotated dataset therefore records all nine justices for every Supreme Court decision. \name{}, by contrast, extracts only judges named in the document text.
+Accordingly, we do not count these unnamed justices as recall errors.}.
+This highlighting its potential to automate expensive annotation.
 Error analysis in both domains shows that most misses occur in documents containing many observation units, while recall is near-perfect when documents mention a single entity.
 Future work can specifically target these high-density documents.

+{\paragraph{\name{}’s value extraction is accurate but sensitive to normalization and missing evidence.} In Table~\ref{tab:cell_eval}, we evaluate \name{}'s value extraction, by first aligning the observation units it identified with the original dataset units and then measure cell-level precision and recall.
+In each domain, we focus on attributes which can be evaluated reliably.

+In the computational biology domain, for the 162 proteins that were successfully aligned, two main patterns of errors emerge.
+First, \textit{naming granularity}: many errors in attributes like \textit{source organism} (60\% of errors) and \textit{export receptor} (13\% of errors) come from extracting surface forms (e.g., ''HPV-11,'' ''Mouse'') instead of the canonical names used in the human-annotated dataset (e.g., ''Human papillomavirus type 11,'' ''Mus musculus'').
+Second, the system shows consistently \textit{high precision}, indicating that when \name{} extracts a value, it is usually correct.
+Lower recall is often because \name{} omits values when there is no explicit evidence in the text, rather than making incorrect extractions.

+In the legal domain, for the 143 judges that were successfully aligned, \name{} reliably extracts attributes stated explicitly in the documents: \textit{court level} with no errors and \textit{decision date} with 97\% accuracy.
+Most \textit{decision date} disagreements are attributable to the human-annotated dataset, including a typographical error (year ''3035'' instead of ''2025'').
+Errors concentrate on \textit{decision/vote}, where the label requires interpreting a judge's alignment with the outcome rather than reading a surface form.
+In most cases, \name{} abstains rather than predicts incorrectly, lowering recall (92\%) below precision (99\%).